Boy name origins & meanings

 Famous people who gave their babies this name

-Wyatt is the number twenty-nine most popular girls name in the US, according to 2019 Social Security Administration data.
-It has been consistently popular, remaining in the top 40 since 2013, and in the top 100 since 2004.
+According to Social Security Administration data, Wyatt has been consistently popular, remaining in the top 40 since 2013, and in the top 100 since 2004.

 However, it is the 34th most popular name on FamilyEducation.com.